ssahussai/War-the-card-game/FEEDBACK.md

 - Win State
 - Lose State

-I know you planned to eventually implement more features/functionality so that every aspect of the game could be played to it's entirety.
-So, I recommend taking the earliest opportunity to do so.
+I know you planned to eventually implement more features/functionality so that every aspect of the game could be played to its entirety.
+So, I recommend taking the earliest opportunity to do so. 😅

 ## Code Style and Best Practices